-Looking at the evidence as a whole, the Panelist has reason to believe that the Respondent knew of and targeted the Complainant's trademark, and have registered and used the Disputed Domain Name to mislead consumers and disrupt the Complainant's business.
+Looking at the evidence as a whole, and in the absence of any response put forward by the Respondent, the Panelist has reason to believe that the Respondent knew of and targeted the Complainant's trademark, and have registered and used the Disputed Domain Name to pass off the Complainant and to mislead consumers and disrupt the Complainant's business.
 Therefore, the Panel finds that Respondent has registered and is using the Disputed Domain Name in bad faith.

-6. Decision
+7. Decision